Tony goes west after offing Chris.

 In the final scene of the hour, we see that Tony and Sonya have made their way out to a rugged and lonesome landscape.
 They sit quietly, obviously still feeling the effects of the drugs, next to a big, bad, black S-class Mercedes.
 Tony’s attention is drawn to the sky, and then a flash of light brings him to his feet.
 He throws his hands up and shouts “I get it!”
 In the final moments of the episode, the camera pans across the scene so that the Mercedes, that symbol of gaudy materialism, slips out of the frame.
 Only Tony, Sonya and the natural landscape remain:

 What is it exactly that Tony “gets”?
-Professor Dana Polan points out that the camerawork and the framing and the staging of this scene make it look like something out of one of those arthouse movies that are so often concerned with the meaning of life: “the art-cinema trappings of revelation are all there, but it’s worth noting that no details of that revelation are made clear to us in the moment.
+Professor Dana Polan writes that the camerawork, framing and staging of this scene make it look like something out of one of those arthouse movies that are so often concerned with the meaning of life: “the art-cinema trappings of revelation are all there, but it’s worth noting that no details of that revelation are made clear to us in the moment.
 We don’t know what Tony gets.”
 Maybe Tony has finally figured out the significance of that beacon in the Costa Mesa dreams.
 Or it could be that he has found the answers to those questions he has been asking, “Who am I?
 Where am I going?”
 Perhaps he finally understands just what it was that Christopher was seeking through his drug use.
 Or maybe he is just having a false epiphany driven by the peyote.
 Whatever it is, the experience certainly feels transcendent to Tony.

 The philosophy of Romanticism never became as popular in America as it was in Europe, but it did inspire certain prominent Americans like Henry David Thoreau and Ralph Waldo Emerson to develop a related philosophy called Transcendentalism.
 The Transcendentalists found nature to be a balm and a retreat from the materialistic world too.
 Roderick Frazier Nash, again in Wilderness and the American Mind, writes that the Transcendentalists “thought that nature was the proper source of religion.
 They were even more in accord with English Romantic poets such as William Wordsworth who believed in moral ‘impulses’ emanating from fields and woods.”
 H.D.
 Thoreau was the most well-known Transcendentalist, and Walden; or, Life in the Woods was his most well-known book.
 In the memoir, he describes how he lived a simple, honest, clean life in the woods of Massachusetts.
 Professor Perry Miller, in his essay “Thoreau in the Context of International Romanticism,” described Walden as “one of the supreme achievements of the Romantic Movement—or to speak accurately, of Romantic Naturalism.”